 Not only has Bohl won three national titles at the FCS level, but he was the linebackers coach at his alma mater, Nebraska, when the Huskers won the 1995 and 1997 National Championships.
 Bohl concluded his career as head coach of the NDSU Bison, with a 104-32 (.765) record.
 He guided the Bison to the FCS Playoffs each of his final four seasons, posting a 14-1 record in the FCS Playoffs.
 His last three teams posted records of 14-1 (2011), 14-1 (2012) and 15-0 (2013) for a combined record of 43-2 (.956) on way to its three consecutive FCS national titles.

-The Bison have had great success against FBS teams to go with their elite status at the FCS level.
-In each of the past four seasons, Bohl's Bison have defeated all four of the FBS teams they faced, and captured all of those wins on the road.
-NDSU won at Kansas in 2010 (by a score of 6-3), at Minnesota in 2011 (37-24), at Colorado State in 2012 (22-7), and at Kansas State (24-21) earlier this season.
-Overall during his 11 years at North Dakota State, Bohl's teams have built a 7-3 record against FBS teams.
+The Bison had great success against FBS teams to go with their elite status at the FCS level.
+In each of the past four seasons, Bohl’s Bison defeated all four of the FBS teams they faced, and captured all of those wins on the road.
+NDSU won at Kansas in 2010 (by a score of 6-3), at Minnesota in 2011 (37-24), at Colorado State in 2012 (22-7), and at Kansas State in 2013 (24-21).
+Overall during his 11 years at North Dakota State, Bohl’s teams built a 7-3 record against FBS teams.

-In 2012, Bohl received both The Sports Network Eddie Robinson FCS National Coach of the Year Award and the American Football Coaches Association (AFCA) FCS National Coach of the Year Award.
+In 2012 and `13, Bohl received both The Sports Network Eddie Robinson FCS National Coach of the Year Award and the American Football Coaches Association (AFCA) FCS National Coach of the Year Award.
 He became the first coach in the 27-year history of the Eddie Robinson Award to win it in consecutive seasons.
 In 2013, he also received the Liberty Mutual FCS Coach of the Year Award, which is presented in partnership with the National Football Foundation and College Football Hall of Fame.
 His other National Coach of the Year honor came in 2006, when he was recognized by the Football Gazette as the FCS National Coach of the Year and the Northwest Region Coach of the Year.